cloudpilot-emu/cloudpilot-emu/README.md

 GDB.
 You can find more documentation on debugging with CloudpilotEmu [here](doc/debugging.md).

-The native app does not come with a gui, but is controlled with a CLI instead.
-The CLI offers commands for loading and saving images, mounting card images, generating traces of m68k code and much more.
+The native app does not come with a GUI, but is controlled with a CLI instead.
+The CLI provides commands for loading and saving images, mounting card images, generating traces of m68k code and much more.
 The CLI supports tab completion, and there is a `help` command that provides further documentation.